Climate Change

 Metrics and goals

-Asahi Kasei considers the following metrics to be related to climate change risks and opportunities.
+Asahi Kasei considers the following metrics to be related to climate change opportunities and risks.

 Target